 Erol Gelenbe, FACM, FIEEE, FIET, Head of Intelligent Systems and Networks (ISN), in the Department of Electrical and Electronic Engineering at Imperial College, London, is a Fellow of the Royal Academy of Sciences, Arts and Letters of Belgium, the Hungarian, Polish and Turkish Science Academies, and the National Academy of Technologies (Engineering) of France.

-The REF 2014 evaluation of British Universities recognised the ISN group as having the highest proportion of "world leading outputs" in Imperial's EEE Dept., which in turn was Ranked 1st by REF 2014 in the field of Electrical & Electronic Engineering.
+The REF 2014 evaluation of British Universities recognised the Intelligent Systems and Networks group as having "the highest proportion of world leading outputs" in Imperial's EEE Dept., and the EEE Dept. was Ranked 1st by REF 2014 in the field of Electrical & Electronic Engineering in the UK.

-Described by E&T Magazine as a "true IT Innovator", Erol won IET's 2010 Oliver Lodge Medal.
-The ACM SIGMETRICS 2008 Life-Time Achievement Award stated that Erol is "the single individual who, over a span of 30 years, has made the greatest overall contribution to the field of Computer System and Network Performance Evaluation".
+Described by E&T Magazine as a "true IT Innovator", Erol won IET's 2010 Oliver Lodge Medal in the UK.
+The ACM SIGMETRICS 2008 Life-Time Achievement Award awarded to Erol stated that he is "the single individual who, over a span of 30 years, has made the greatest overall contribution to the field of Computer System and Network Performance Evaluation".
 Other science awards include:

 - 2013 "In Memoriam Dennis Gabor Award" of the Hungarian Academy of Science for outstanding science with significant innovation content, from the Hungarian Academy of Sciences (Gabor was the 1971 Nobel Laureate in Physics).